thruthesky/easy_packages/easy_report/README.md

 - It can report any document as long as it provides a user uid to blame.
   - For instance,
     - For a group chat, there might be many master users and you want to report that that room.
-You can pass the reference of the chat room document(reference), but must specifiy the user uid of whom to blame.
+You can pass the reference of the chat room document(reference), and choose any of the master users to blame.
+    - The option of `otherUid` is the one who is responsible for that document.